FarmBot-Docs/farmbot-software/v15/app/settings/farmbot-settings.md

 # Auto update

-When enabled, FarmBot OS will automatically download and install software updates at the chosen time.

 {%
 include callout.html
-type="success"
-title="Enabled by default"
-content="This setting is enabled by default so that your FarmBot will stay updated automatically with the latest features and security patches.
-If you decide to disable auto updates, please make sure you regularly manually update your device so that it stays within our [support policy](../../docs/troubleshooting/support-policy.md)."
+type="info"
+content="This [advanced setting](../settings.md#show-advanced-settings) is not shown by default."
 %}

+By default, FarmBot OS will automatically download and install software updates at **3AM**.
+The update process may take up to 1 hour to complete.
+If you need your FarmBot to perform updates at a different time, you can choose the desired time with this setting, or disable auto updates entirely.

+{%
+include callout.html
+type="warning"
+content="If you decide to disable auto updates, please make sure you regularly manually update your device so that it stays within our [support policy](../../docs/troubleshooting/support-policy.md)."
+%}

 # FarmBot OS

+{%
+include callout.html
+type="info"
+content="This [advanced setting](../settings.md#show-advanced-settings) is not shown by default."
+%}

 View the version of FarmBot OS that you have installed on your device, that version's release notes, and install updates if they are available using the <span class="fb-button fb-green">UPDATE</span> button.
 Note that the update button will display as <span class="fb-button fb-gray">UP TO DATE</span> when there are no updates available.